 - Pete goes on an extended rant as he demands something more science-fictiony, such as space dreadnoughts bristling with atomic missiles.
 Then at the end of Episode 2, Pete suggests "a massive battle involving space dreadnoughts bristling with atomic missiles" (Annie: "As long as we're the ones with the dreadnoughts") and the GM takes notes.
 Remember how the Episode 3 movie started?

-- If the comic will last long enough to cover the events of Return of the Jedi, then you may consider this dialog to be a foreshadowing:Palpatine: And who shall judge who is wicked?
+- You may consider this dialog to be a foreshadowing to Return of the Jedi:Palpatine: And who shall judge who is wicked?
 Who else is to die?

 Anakin: Anyone who disagrees with me, for starters.